volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 }
 ```

-That's basically it!
+That's it!
 Provided configurations can be changed according to your needs, feel free to check the [official documentation](https://prettier.io/docs/en/) to find out more.

 ## Typescript aliases